cernops/jens/INSTALL.md

 ## Running modes: Polling or on-demand?

 Jens has two running modes that can be selected using the `mode` key available in the configuration file.
-By default, if not specified, Jens will run in polling mode, that meaning that all the repositories that Jens is aware of will be polled (git-fetched) on every run.
+By default Jens will run in polling mode, that meaning that all the repositories that Jens is aware of will be polled (git-fetched) on every run.
 This is generally slow and not very efficient but, on the other hand, simpler.

 However, in deployments where notifications can be listened to when new code is available (for instance, via push webhooks emitted by Gitlab or Github), it's